fardina/q2a-wysiwyg-matheditor/README.md

 Some history...

 I made this plugin long time ago (right after the ckeditor 4 release) then I published it here looong time after (but already 5 years ago from now !).
-Finally today (september 2019) I'm updating to fix mathjax issue and while we are here I update it to latest CKEditor 4 version.
+Finally today (september 2019) I'm updating to **fix mathjax issue** and while we are here I update it to latest **CKEditor 4** version and improve documentation :smile:

 Since I first released this, [Question2Answers](https://www.question2answer.org/) team integrated natively the [CKEditor 4](https://github.com/ckeditor/ckeditor-dev) as WYSIWYG :thumbsup: